 Substances regarded as toxic in a confined space can cover the entire spectrum of gases, vapors, and finely-divided airborne dust in industry.
 Toxic gases may be present in a confined space because:

-Four common types of toxic gases encountered in confined spaces are:
+Click on the button to see the four common types of toxic gases encountered in confined spaces.

 Remember, atmospheric changes may occur due to the work procedure, the product stored, or a nearby gas line leak.
 The atmosphere may be safe upon entry, but can change very quickly.